nextstrain/wiki-redirector/README.md

     make venv

+## Memory

+Redirects are remembered for link stability and speed.

+A small in-process LRU cache is used to remember redirects for a given title within the lifetime of the process.
+If `S3_BUCKET` is defined in the environment (along with valid AWS credentials), redirects will be permanently remembered.

+This memory is important for making short links resolve consistently over time to the same pages.

 ## Security and privacy considerations

 Our wiki is private, but this web service is public, which exposes the